IDRISSI1998/ClearWave/README.md

 pip install keras
 apt install ffmpeg
 ```
 3. In order to run the code, you must have permission to run the project files.
-To do this, run the command:
+To do this, run the command to the project root directory:
 ```
 chmod -R 755 <directory_name>
 ```